Treatment of the Insane

 Mark 1:23-25

 Such beliefs had at least two unfortunate consequences.
 The first was that for many centuries no advance was made in understanding the nature of mental illness — although it is clear that Christians did understand the there was such a thing as insanity*.
 The second was that many thousands of men, women and children, already burdened with madness, were confined in chains and subjected to routine torture.
 The idea was that by making the environment sufficiently uncomfortable, the torturers might induce the possessing spirit to leave its human host.
-In some monasteries, the monks whipped their insane charges regularly every day.
-Although the method was spectacularly unsuccessful, no one seems to have realised the fact for many centuries.
-Sometimes the insane were beaten out of the parish with quarterstaffs.
-Sometimes they were loaded onto ships and sent off to die or become a problem for someone else.
-This is the origin of the various popular tales about a "ship of fools".

 For as long as the Church controlled the insane, they endured dreadful torments.
 They were imprisoned, chained to a wall (or if they were lucky to a bed), flogged, starved, insulted, tortured, immersed in iced water and otherwise brutalised.
 It also seems safe to assume that sexual abuse would have been commonplace in view of twentieth century disclosures about monasteries, seminaries, church schools, orphanages and state mental asylums.
 Throughout Christendom the insane were kept in insanitary conditions in mad-houses and exposed to public ridicule.
 The most famous place in England for such people was the hospital of St Mary of Bethlehem ("Bedlam"), where visitors were charged a fee to see the inmates, and were allowed to provoke them and laugh at them.
 A few inmates came to their senses, some died of old age, some died of neglect, starvation, exposure or torture, and many died of "putrid fever" or other infectious diseases that flourished in such conditions.